Editing DH Lawrence

 DH Lawrence’s changing literary identity, and the shifts in his reputation, can be traced through his conflicted interactions with the literary marketplace, and through the various posthumous editions of his work.

-Six exhibition boards will be on display in the Gallery, detailing DH Lawrence’s interactions with publishers and editors, and the way his work was amended and censored both during and after his lifetime.
-For those who want to read ahead two of the boards can be downloaded or viewed online as Adobe PDFs.
+Six exhibition boards were on display in the Gallery, detailing DH Lawrence’s interactions with publishers and editors, and the way his work was amended and censored both during and after his lifetime.
+These boards can be downloaded or viewed online as Adobe PDFs.
 For copyright reasons it has not possible to include the images used on the boards and text only versions are displayed here instead.

 Introduction